Need is All You Need: Homeostatic Neural Networks Adapt to Concept Shift: Experiments

 \subsection{Homeostatic LR regulation is responsive to the prevailing rates of concept shift}

-The homeostat tunes its learning rate to a level specific to the environment in which it finds itself (Fig. 6).
-All learning rates are initialized at the same value (0.005) but the homeostat seeks a level appropriate to the experienced rate of concept shift.
-For the random LR regulators, on the other hand, the sequence of learning rates is insensitive to shift rates and shows a lower-bounded random walk that drifts upward.
+The homeostat tunes its learning rate to a level specific to the environment in which it finds itself (Supplementary Fig. 3).
+All learning rates are initialized at the same value (0.005) but the homeostat seeks a LR appropriate to the experienced rate of concept shift.
+It arrests its own rise in high shift environments and converges upon stable LR values.